nguyennhattung1/urdf_export_padbot/README.md

 1. Replace the `robot.urdf` file in the `urdf` directory with your model
 2. Update the parameters in `nav2_params.yaml` to match your robot's configuration
-3. Modify the launch files if necessary to accommodate your robot's specific requirements

 ## License